GoogleChrome/developer.chrome.com/site/en/docs/workbox/service-worker-lifecycle/index.md

   Understanding the way that service workers behave to make offline applications possible.
 ---

-It’s hard to know what service workers are doing without understanding their lifecycle.
+It's hard to know what service workers are doing without understanding their lifecycle.
 Their inner workings will seem opaque, even arbitrary.
-It helps to remember that—like any other browser API—service worker behaviors are well-defined, specified, and make offline applications possible, while also facilitating updates without disrupting the user experience.
+It helps to remember that&mdash;like any other browser API&mdash;service worker behaviors are well-defined, specified, and make offline applications possible, while also facilitating updates without disrupting the user experience.